-Several other "new" Enterprise crewmembers of this era were glimpsed either in the Discovery finale or Short Treks.
+In addition, several other "new" Enterprise crew members of this era were glimpsed either in the Discovery finale or Short Treks.
 These include Lt.
 Mann (Hanneke Talbot), Lt.
 Nicola (Chai Valladares), and Yeoman Colt (Nicole Dickinson.)

 Right now, none of these supporting actors have been confirmed for Strange New Worlds, but given that Samora Smallwood reprised her role as Lt.
 Amin for Short Treks, it certainly seems possible.
 Still, there are likely more cast members to be revealed, and some may be new actors playing familiar faces.

 What did the cast do in Discovery and Short Treks?